iplayer/hiring/Backlog.md

 ### /backlog

 #### ``` GET /backlog ```
-  * List the stories in the backlog in priority order.
+  * List the stories in the backlog in priority order, in a JSON array of the Story object below.
   * Returns 200 if a list of stories is retrieved.

 #### ``` GET /backlog?points=:estimatedTotal ```
-  * List all stories in the backlog (in priority order) that can be done given estimated total number of points that can be done.
+  * List all stories in the backlog (in priority order) that can be done given estimated total number of points that can be done, in a JSON array of the Story object below.
   * Returns 200 if a list of stories is retrieved.
 Returns 400 if estimatedTotal is negative, 0, or not a number.

 #### ``` POST /backlog ```
   * Add a new story to the backlog.
-Use Story JSON format below.
+Use Story JSON object below.
   * Returns 200 if the story is added.
 Otherwise standard HTTP error code is returned.

 #### ``` GET /backlog/story/:id ```